synereo/blog.synereo.com/_posts/2016-03-16-Synereo-Update.markdown

 <h5 style="text-align: center;" markdown="1">*Use the Synereo product for our own communications*</h5>

-Ed Eykholt of [LivelyGig](http://livelygig.com), the decentralized marketplace for freelancers, introduces the philosophy behind "Dogfooding", as Synereo uses our own products for team communications and beyond.
+Ed Eykholt of [LivelyGig](http://livelygig.com), the decentralized marketplace for freelancers, introduces the philosophy behind "Dogfooding", with Synereo using our own products for team communications and beyond.

 Finally, Greg discusses his recent presentation to the Casper research group, taking a step further towards the creation of our new, scalable Proof of Stake blockchain.